Apply

 The collected manuscripts-style thesis is a collection of manuscripts the student has previously written or to which the student has made substantial contributions.
 Brought together in a thesis, the manuscripts collectively lead to a more comprehensive answer to a research question than is provided by any one manuscript on its own.
 Collected manuscripts-style theses can include any combination of published articles, articles submitted for publication, or articles prepared with the intention of eventual publication.
 In this style of thesis, the student writes an Introduction that provides an overarching summary of the relevant background literature and the research questions to be addressed in the thesis.
 The thesis concludes with a Discussion section that summarizes the new insights gleaned from the examination of the manuscripts as a collection and proposes future avenues for exploration.

-FGSR developed the following guides to assist students in preparing either the monograph-style or collected manuscripts-style theses.
+FGSR developed the following guides and tempate (Word document) to assist students in preparing either the monograph-style or collected manuscripts-style theses.
 These guides outline how students should format and arrange their thesis prior to submitting it for defense.
 In all cases, the choice of whether to pursue a monograph or manuscript-style thesis should be made by students in consultation with their supervisor and supervisory committee.

 Monograph-Style Thesis Guide (PDF)